-On April 1, 2025, the Google Cloud Platform ("GCP") commitment was amended, resulting in a reduction of approximately 50.5% of the total GCP commitment amount.
-In connection with the amendment, the Company will incur a fee of \$1.2 million payable by May 1, 2025.
+On April 1, 2025, the Google Cloud Platform ("GCP") commitment was amended, resulting in a reduction of the total GCP commitment amount from 22.0 million to 10.9 million, or approximately 50.5% of the total GCP commitment amount.
+In connection with the amendment, the Company will incur a fee of 1.2 million payable by May 1, 2025.
+This amendment qualifies as a subsequent event (see Note 25 - Subsequent Events).